conda/governance/README.md

 ## Sub-Teams

 The [Steering Council](#steering-council) may elect to create new sub-teams for managing the daily business of the organization.
-While sub-teams may have non-Steering members, every sub-team must have at least one Steering Council team member at all times.
-If a sub-team fails to have a Steering Council member for more than 1 week, that team is considered to be dissolved.
+While sub-teams may have non-Steering members, **every sub-team must have at least one [non-provisional](#provisional-members) Steering Council team member at all times.** If a sub-team fails to have a Steering Council member for more than 1 week, that team is considered to be dissolved.
 A new sub-team would need to be established by the Steering Council in order to reinstate the activity.

 All sub-teams must adhere to the governance, policies, and procedures of the conda Organization at all times.
 Sub-teams have a charter that is either *dynamic* or *static*.

 ### Dynamic Charter

 A **dynamic** charter means that the sub-team is self-organizing, with respect to its own internal policies, procedures, and membership.
 A sub-team may choose to modify its membership independent of the Steering Council.
 For example, a Google Summer of Code team could be a good candidate for a dynamic charter.
-Project Teams also have a dynamic charter, except for voting on commit rights and membership, as detailed below.
+Project Teams also have a dynamic charter.

 ### Static Charter:

 A **static** charter means that all membership decisions and non-trivial policy changes must be approved by the Steering Council.
 For example, a finance team may require a static charter.

-## Community, Federated, & Attic Maintenance
+## Community, Federated & Attic Maintenance

 The conda Organization acknowledges that project contributions may come from a variety of sources.
 To this end we define three maintenance categories for our projects.